Levminer/authme-docs/import.md

 You can import to Authme two ways:

-1. From Google Authenticator: Import all of your saved QR codes from your Google Authenticator app.

-2. From stand alone QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme
+1. From QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.

+1. From Google Authenticator QR code(s): Import all of your saved QR codes from your Google Authenticator app.

 If you want to test Authme download this sample [import file](https://github.com/Levminer/authme/blob/main/sample/authme_import_sample.zip?raw=true).

+## QR code(s)

+1. Go to the website(s) you want to get the QR code(s) from.

+1. Save the QR code(s) to your computer (take screenshot(s)).

+1. Back to Authme: Top menu > Advanced > Import

+1. Scroll down, choose import from Stand alone QR codes

+1. A popup windows will open, just select the picture(s).

+1. Go back to the main page: Top menu > Advanced > Import

+1. Click on the Choose file button, select your exported file from where you saved it.
+And you are done!

-## Requirements
+## Google Authenticator

 !> If you import from Google Authenticator you need: [Python](https://www.python.org/downloads/).
-If you are importing from stand alone QR code(s) you don't need anything special.
+If you are importing from QR code(s) you don't need anything special.

-## Google Authenticator

 1. Export the QR codes from the Google Authenticator app: Tap on the three dots on the top right of the screen > Transfer Accounts >
    Export Accounts